ahal/getb2g/README.md

 Many of the resources require authentication because their packages contain proprietary software.
 If you are attempting to download one such resource, you will be prompted to enter the proper credentials.
 If you do not know the credentials, I apologize.

-Once you have successfully entered credentials, they will be stored so you won't have to enter them again in the future.
-If you want to disable this behaviour permanently, just run:

-    getb2g no-store

-To re-enable:

-    getb2g store
+By default, your username and password will not be saved.
+If you want getb2g to remember your passwords, simply use the --store option.
+With this set, any passwords you enter during the session will be stored locally for later use.
+Note that passwords are not encrypted before hand, so anyone with access to your computer may be able to see them.

+If you want getb2g to forget everything you previously stored, simply run 'rm ~/.getb2g/storage.db'